jude-lawson/typescript-react-starter-template/README.md

 - Clone this repo.
 - Copy its contents.
 - Remove the `.git` folder.
-- Run `git init` in the copied directory to start your oen repo for your project.
+- Run `git init` in the copied directory to start your own repo for your project.

 ## Caveats
 - This template is subject to change and does not guarantee long-term support; it's just a template.
 Fork this or clone and change it to get up and running.